ian-cho/data-prep-kit/transforms/universal/rep_removal/README.md

 | `rep_removal_num_threads`          | `4`        | Value for number of threads to use for processing |

-## Output format
+## Output Format

-The output format will be a new parquet file with the repeated sequence(s) removed
+The output format will be a new parquet file with the repeated sequence(s) removed, for example:
-ex:
 ```
 orig parquet:
 0 A staffer sells cars via livestream at a deale... ...
 0.012263